fctory/fctory/README.md

 - 👋 Hi, I’m @fctory
-- 🌱 I’m currently learning Java
+- 🇨🇱 I’m from Chile

 <!---
 fctory/fctory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.